 I used a mixture of flours - wheat, quinoa and oat.

 The recipe can be adjusted for spiciness.
-Popeyes Chicken isn’t very spicy and I wish it were hotter.
+Popeye’s Chicken isn’t very spicy and I wish it were hotter.
 Feel free to add other spices, experimentation often leads to something great or at least a great disaster which is exciting also.
 This recipe is deliberately generic and made as safe as possible.
-Of course, if you are allergic to peanuts, try another oil that can be used in deep frying.
-I am not sure how olive oil would react to this temperature.
+Of course, if you are allergic to peanuts, try another oil that can be used in deep-frying.

 Next time I might try a habanero, scotch bonnet or even a ghost pepper sauce.